 The business logic of an application can be modified.
 Changes can be made by a customer’s IT staff: they adjust the solution to the business processes of an enterprise.
 It can also be modified by the solution supplier who adds new functionality, supports compliance with changing regulations and releases updates regularly.

 Installing an update in an environment where the business logic was adjusted "in the field" to fit the customer's needs is quite a challenge and is fraught with errors.
 Generally speaking, we are talking about merging source codes of a new supplier-provided application with a modified version used by the customer (which differs from the previous supplier-provided version).
-On the one hand, you need to obtain new functionality provided in the update; on the other hand, you can't afford losing your own customizations.
+On the one hand, you need to obtain new functionality provided in the update; on the other hand, you can't afford to lose your own customizations.

 This situation is familiar to anyone who has ever worked as part of a team on one application and tried to merge their source code modifications with modifications made by other team members.
 Even if all members of a developing team follow the same development and coding rules, merging source codes may become quite a challenge.
 When we deal with ERP systems, this is complicated by the fact that developers of the supplier and the customer work in different organizations and rarely have an opportunity to communicate if they have difficulties with understanding the code.